-Asset to Income Estimator
+Asset To Income Estimator

-he Asset to Income Estimator (A2IE) connects the relative measure of assets and quintiles to an absolute measure of dollars per capita.
+The Asset to Income Estimator (A2IE) connects the relative measure of assets and quintiles to an absolute measure of dollars per capita.
 Compare how much an individual or household makes per day, month or year in over 55 low- and middle- income countries by exploring our A2IE tools below.

 The A2IE combines peer-reviewed methodology and rigorous data to translate wealth quintiles into household and individual income estimates.
 The tool supports easy country-to-country comparisons.
 This added context will help strengthen program services, research, advocacy, and policy.